bpmurray/Bees4NUIG/README.md

 If anyone, particularly students in NUIG, is interested in helping, please let me know.

 ## Solution
 The solution should be as simple as possible.
-The prototype will use NodeJS as the server, with Express to manage the UI, with a TBD web-side framework to provide a good user experience.

-One aspect of the solution is authentication and the associated registration.
-This will be managed by passport.js.
+The initial idea was to use NodeJS/Express with SQLite but since finding hosting that supports Node proved to be difficult, the project has continued with  the commonly-available PHP and MySQL RDBMS.
+The GUI is a set of web pages using Twitter Bootstrap and JQuery.

 The user interface will be based on the [Excel](https://github.com/bpmurray/Bees4NUIG/blob/master/docs/Inspection-form-Excel-version.xls) and [PDF](https://github.com/bpmurray/Bees4NUIG/blob/master/docs/Inspection%20form%20Printable%20version.pdf) documents sent to beekeepers in 2016.